 Barnes & Noble is synonymous with books so you’re guaranteed they’ll have some for the little ones too.

 The site has a special Kids’ section with different categories to choose from such as age or subjects, and you can sort them by title, bestseller, new or old, and user ratings.

 If you have the Barnes & Noble Nook e-reader, you can download free online books for kids from ages 0-12 years.
 Some children’s favorites like Disney characters Elsa and Anna, or Dr. Seuss, Peppa Pig, Dork Diaries, and many others are all in there.

 You probably know her from her role as ‘Mimi’ in the Drew Carey Show, but Kathy Kinney wears more hats than just actress and comedienne – she’s a storyteller and children’s advocate too.

 Kinney believes that children deserve a good book to read or be read to, which is why she and her partners co-created this site to pep up the magic and joy of hearing timeless stories online.

-Kinney takes children on unforgettable adventures as far as their imaginations allow, and find quality entertainment that inspires them to read and love books.
+Kinney takes children on unforgettable adventures as far as their imaginations allow, and finds quality entertainment that inspires them to read and love books.

 Stories are the children’s window to the outside world.
-They make them dream of beautiful castles, princesses, great adventures and superheroes who fight the ugly green monsters to make the world a safer place.
+They allow them to dream of beautiful castles, princesses, great adventures, and superheroes who fight the ugly green monsters to make the world a safer place.

 On their own, children can be voracious readers especially if they’ve developed a reading habit.
 It can be challenging trying to keep up when they want more books to read, but with this list of sites to find free online books for kids, there’s more than enough to get started.